Mass General Marathon Team

 EMERGENCY RESPONSEWe deliver world-class care when you need it most.
-The Emergency Response Team supports programs to help us stay prepared for emergencies.
+The Emergency Response runners' fundraising efforts support programs to help us stay prepared for emergencies.

-PEDIATRIC CANCERJoin the Pediatric Cancer Team to support the MassGeneral Hospital for Children Cancer Center’s groundbreaking research and world-class care for young cancer patients.
+PEDIATRIC CANCERJoin our Team to support the MassGeneral Hospital for Children Pediatric Cancer program that provides world-class care for young cancer patients.

 HOME BASEWe raise funds to provide care and support to our Veterans, Service Members and their Families that are dealing with the invisible wounds of war.

 Being a runner on the Mass General Marathon Team is a unique opportunity to support important causes while training and participating in one of the most prestigious road races in the world.
 What makes the MGH experience special is the culture we’ve established with our runners, staff and partners that brings everyone closer throughout the training season.
 We welcome any and all to join our team and make a difference while running the race of a lifetime!